-In the fall of 2015 I joined their mentoring team and participated in their Inspired Leadership Series.
-The Inspired Leadership series is a series of seminars designed help women who possess a strong interest in personal achievement, the drive to advance their careers, and an interest in promoting leadership development.
+In the fall of 2015, I joined their mentoring team and participated in their Inspired Leadership Series.
+The Inspired Leadership series is a series of seminars designed to help women who possess a strong interest in personal achievement, the drive to advance their careers, and an interest in promoting leadership development.
 I am very proud and honored to be a part of their instructor-led classes and large group seminars.

 An Overview of Fresh Start’s Services and Programs